mrwiora/pki-tutorial/docs/simple/index.rst

     SAN=DNS:www.simple.org \
     openssl req -new \
-        -config etc/tls-server.conf \
+        -config etc/server.conf \
         -out certs/simple.org.csr \
-        -keyout certs/simple.org.key \
+        -keyout certs/simple.org.key
-        -nodes

-Next we create the private key and CSR for a TLS-server certificate using a different :doc:`request configuration file <tls-server.conf>`.
+Next we create the private key and CSR for a TLS-server certificate, using a different :doc:`request configuration file <server.conf>`.
 When prompted enter these DN components:
 DC=org, DC=simple, O=Simple Inc, CN=www.simple.org.
 Note that the subjectAltName must be specified as environment variable.